hyperledger/aries-acapy-controllers/README.md

 In the Faber browser tab, the home screen should display 4 options to choose from.
 The `Connections` page is where Faber can view, issue invitations and accept connections.

-Navigate to the `New` tab where you will see a button to `Create a New Invitation`.
+Navigate to the `New` tab where you will see a button `Create a New Invitation`.
 Upon clicking that you will see a JSON invitation object and an invitation URL (which is an encoded version of invitation object).
 Notice the different fields in the invitation object.

 Copy either the invitation object or the URL.
 There is a handy copy button to the right of each of the fields.
 You will pass the invitation over to Alice.